jeffareid/erasureb/README.md

 The function Patterns tests all 1, 2, and 3 erasure patterns.
 The inputs to Patterns are mSyn and mDat.
 InitCombination initializes for NextCombination.
-NextCombination generate the erasure indexes for each erasure pattern.
+NextCombination generates the erasure indexes for each erasure pattern.

 For a single erasure, the example code XOR's rows of data for correction.